 “We are both nerds in a certain way”

-Telephone interview with Paul B. Milgrom following the announcement of the 2020 Prize in Economic Sciences.
+Telephone interview with Paul B. Milgrom following the announcement of the 2020 Prize in Economic Sciences on 12 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 “He was the advisor everybody recommended you should have,” says Paul Milgrom of Robert Wilson, his PhD supervisor and now near neighbour in Palo Alto and co-Laureate in Economic Sciences.
 In this conversation, recorded 20 minutes after Milgrom had learned of his prize, he describes how it was Wilson who actually delivered the news, in person: “He and his wife just walked over and rang the doorbell.”